JohnAD/bson/docs/bson-generators-ref.rst

     source line: `14 <../src/bson/generators.nim#L14>`__

-    There are two kinds of pragmas: flags and key-value pairs:
+    There are two kinds of pragmas: flags and key-value pairs

 .. _PragmaRepr.type: